 Purim is recorded in the Book of Ester and dates back to 600 BCE.
-At this time, Jewish exiles in Babylonia found themselves under Persian rule, with the spread of the Persian Empire.
-Haman, an adviser to the King of Persia, Achasverus, made plans to kill the Jews.
-Instead, Esther and her brother Mordechai thwarted these plans –with the help of divine intervention.
+At that time, a number of Jews lived in Babylonia under Persian rule.
+Haman, an adviser to the King of Persia, Achasverus, plotted to kill all Jews.
+Instead, Esther and her brother Mordechai thwarted these plans with the help of divine intervention.

-Rather than becoming the victims of evil decree, the Jews were allowed by the King to hang Haman; the day after his killing was designated as a day for feasting and rejoicing which we celebrate into the present.
-A bit macabre, though some Jewish holidays are.
+Rather than becoming the victims of evil decree, the Jews were allowed by the King to hang Haman.
+The day after his killing was designated as a day for feasting and rejoicing, the festival known as Purim.

 Hamantaschen, literally means Haman’s pocket in Yiddish.
-In Hebrew, these three cornered cookies, little triangles stuffed traditionally with poppy seeds or prune filling, are called Oznai Haman, or Haman’s ear.
-Alternatively, it is thought that Hamantaschen are a representation of the three cornered hat that Haman wore.
-Whatever these cookies represent, I love to make them every year in celebration of Purim!
+In Hebrew, these three-cornered cookies, little triangles stuffed with sweet filling, are called Oznai Haman, or Haman’s ear.
+Alternatively, it is thought that Hamantaschen represent the three-cornered hat Haman wore.
+I love making gluten-free Hamantaschen every year when we celebrate Purim!

-- In a vitamix, on high speed, puree currants in 1 ½ cups water until smooth
+- In a vitamix, on high speed, puree currants and water until smooth

-- In a medium saucepan, combine currant mixture, apples, vanilla bean, lemon rind and dried apricots
+- In a saucepan, combine currant mixture, apples, vanilla bean, lemon, and apricots

 - In a large bowl, combine almond flour and salt

-- In a smaller bowl, mix together oil, egg, agave, and vanilla
+- In a small bowl, mix together oil, egg, agave, and vanilla

 - Mix wet ingredients into dry

 - Scoop one teaspoon of filling into each circle